martyboggs/threejs-world/_posts/2016-12-9-getting-started-with-threejs.md

 ---

 ## Intro
-Using three.js is a great way to incorporate 3D graphics into your websites, webapps, games and art projects.
-So you can finally make that 3D spinning logo you always wanted!
+Using three.js is a great way to incorporate 3D graphics into your browser whether it's on a website, webapp, game or art project.
 It makes working with WebGL easy.
 This guide will get you started with the basics and explain what you can do with a little experience.

-GET /repos/:owner/:repo/releases/latest

 ```html
 <!DOCTYPE html>